wilsonism/geo109/mapping-2/mapping-2-instructions.md

 ## Grading

 The assignment is worth 30 points, based on a Word document (or PDF) you will upload to Canvas containing:
-1. Three screenshots: the unstyled Kentucky layer, the 'ugly map', and your much-improved 'attractive' map.
+1. Three screenshots: the unstyled Kentucky layer, the 'not well designed map', and your much-improved 'well designed' map.
 Paste these three images into your Word document (15 points).
 2. Responses to the three questions in the assignment (15 points).

 **Due:** Consult the [syllabus schedule](../syllabus.md#viii-schedule) for the due date of this assignment. **Note:** Late submissions will be penalized, as discussed in the syllabus.